 Dwelling on grace has helped me better engage with truth.
 To see and understand what is really happening, to be self-aware of its impact on me and my emotions.
 Prayer has provided the resources to engage in challenges rather than retreat from them.

 For leaders, this inward ‘soul work’ is of strategic importance.
 If we don’t attend to what is happening inside us, it will not just affect us but the organisations and institutions we are responsible for.
-We must ‘guard our hearts’ and there is a close link between personal humility and organisational humilty.
+We must guard both our own heart and the heart of the organisations we lead.
+Understanding the connection between the two is a key task of leadership.

 Discover more from Grace + Truth